groditi/ustfd/README.md

 The goal of ustfd is to make it easier to interact with the US Treasury Fiscal Data API.

+## A Bit Of Housekeeping

+`ustfd` is a volunteer effort undertaken in my spare time.
+I have a family and the little spare time I have is valuable.
+Please consider sponsoring this project with a one-time or recurring donation if you would like new functionality to be added, or just as a show of appreciation.
+Additionally, if you or your organization intend to use this package for commercial purposes, I am open to consulting and/or contract work.

 ## Installation

 You can install the development version of ustfd from